 The story of chocolate

-This film explores the unfairness at the heart of the chocolate industry and how Fairtrade is working towards a living income for cocoa farmers.
+This film explores the unfairness at the heart of the chocolate industry.
 It specifically focuses on women cocoa farmers in Côte d’Ivoire and the role of women in community development.

 Women cocoa farmers do the lion’s share of work on cocoa farms in West Africa but often receive little reward.
 Find out more about the experience of women cocoa farmers through our interactive long read – The New Queens of Cocoa.